Licensed Practical Nursing (LPN)

 The Skills and Medication Labs provide structured, supervised practice in essential nursing skills, including medication preparation and administration, helping students develop accuracy, confidence, and patient-safety awareness.

-Students complete their remaining clinical hours at an MCC-affiliated clinical partner site, gaining hands-on experience in real healthcare environments.
+Students complete their remaining clinical hours at MCC-affiliated healthcare partner sites in the Chicago area, gaining hands-on experience in real healthcare environments.

 This comprehensive clinical training supports students’ transition from the academic setting into professional nursing practice by reinforcing clinical competence, confidence, and readiness for patient care.